 If Wheaton is your first choice college, you may wish to apply as an Early Decision 1 or Early Decision 2 (ED 1 or ED 2) candidate.

 Wheaton’s ED 1 and ED 2 plans are binding agreements; you will be expected to enroll at Wheaton if you are admitted and withdraw all applications you have initiated at other colleges.
-Note that you, your high school counselor and a parent/guardian also must sign the Early Decision Agreement form (pdf), which is part of the Wheaton First-Year Application or at the Common Application web site.
-Both the Wheaton First-Year Application and the Common Application will be available in August.
-If you’d like to be notified when the applications are available, please let us know here.
+Note that you, your high school counselor and a parent/guardian also must sign the Early Decision Agreement form (pdf), which is part of the Common Application.

 The deadlines and requirements for financial aid vary based upon application plan and according to whether or not you are a U.S. citizen or permanent resident.
 Please visit our financial aid website for details.

 If you’re not ready to commit to Early Decision admission, but would like your admission decision before April 1, Early Action (EA) is a great option.
 Students admitted through EA have until May 1 to accept their Wheaton offer of admission.

 Please note: All deadlines are by 11:59 p.m. in the time zone from which you are submitting the application.